How to Use Annatto

 Annatto seeds in a wooden bowl with a wooden spoon holding some of them

 With its brilliant gold-red hue and grounded warmth, annatto bridges beauty and utility.
 Whether steeped in oil, simmered in broths, or mixed into spice blends, the lipstick spice is found in everything from rice dishes and slow-roasted meats to cheeses and marinades.
-This Amazonian seed should be used freely.
-It’s more than just a dye!
+This Amazonian seed is so much more than a natural dye!

 FOOD PAIRINGS